 In an ideal world we’d all have our kids safely ensconced in a car seat in our SUV as we blissfully glide around the island.
-For those of us unwilling to sell an organ to enjoy the luxury of car ownership in Singapore, we regularly suffer varying levels of torture at the hands of our little ones’ as they simultaneously use a taxi as their own personal trampoline park, and wind the windows up and down in an attempt to do a Houdini-esque escape.
-And now that Uber and Grab are required to refuse passengers with children without booster seats the whole business has got even trickier!
+For those of us unwilling to sell an organ to enjoy the luxury of car ownership in Singapore, we regularly suffer varying levels of torture at the hands of our little ones as they simultaneously use a taxi as their own personal trampoline park, and wind the windows up and down in an attempt to do a Houdini-esque escape.
+And now that Uber and Grab are required to refuse passengers with children without booster seats for safety reasons, the whole business is even trickier!
 (Check out our in-depth story on everything you need to know about car safety and taxi travel in Singapore with kids to beef up on the topic).
 If only all trips could be made with a lightweight stroller on the bus.
 But, it’s a no-brainer when it comes to your child’s safety vs taking a risk for the sake of convenience.
 To help you out, we’ve got the lowdown on the Singapore rules and regulations on child restraints, the best options on the market from car seats to the Ride Safer Vest and new mifold portable booster seat that everyone’s talking about, and some helpful tips to help you survive your daily commute.

-> Okay, so we’re all on the same page that a car restraint is in order for those inevitable taxi rides.
+Okay, so we’re all on the same page that a car restraint is in order for those inevitable taxi rides.
 Question is which one, and where to get it?
 The type of seat you ultimately choose will depend on the age and size of your child.

 Elise Mawson, car safety guru at Taxi Baby explains it in a nutshell: